 Then reality bites at you and wakes you up from the sleep state of daily unconsciousness that is ‘normal life.’
 Death has a way of doing that.
 Putting everything into sharp relief.
-How I am grieving, how anyone grieves is not up for discussion or judgment.
-Like mercury, you can’t fully grasp it, but instead, must follow its organic and ever changing form.
+How I am grieving, and how anyone grieves is not up for discussion or judgment.
+Like mercury, you can’t fully grasp it, but instead, must follow its organic and ever-changing form.

 Legacy of Love

 After the funeral service, we sat shiva for two days.
 Over and over again I heard the story that mom went out of her way to welcome newcomers to their retirement community.
 She was the first to invite them to dinner, she engaged them in the elevator, and she made them feel at home.

 Over and over again the staff — from housekeeping to waitstaff to administration, said that she touched them.
 Was kind to them, had their backs.
 One waitress, a woman from the Philippines, was almost fired because her English was difficult to understand, in spite of the fact that she was an excellent worker and had been there for many years.
 My mother started a petition and got all the residents of the retirement community to sign it saying they opposed such an act.
 My mom was an activist for civil rights back in the 50s and 60s.
 Thanks to her the waitress still has her job, because mom fought against the injustice of any kind.

 Two friends of mine, who had been best friends themselves, but were estranged, came to the funeral service and were surprised to see each other there.
 Afterward, they spent four hours together beginning to repair their friendship.

 Even in death, my mother was able to facilitate healing and mending of relationships.
 The coincidence is not lost on me.